Charl-AI/Charl-AI.github.io/src/blog/pandoc/index.md

 python3 -m http.server --directory build/
 ```

-## Bonus: deploying to GitHub pages
+## Bonus: deploying to GitHub pages <a name="7"></a>

 If you want to host your site on GitHub pages, like this one, you've basically got three options:

 1. Build site locally, commit the final html to the repo.
-Let GitHub pages publish the `build/` dir
+Let GitHub pages publish the `build/` dir.
 2. Use a GitHub action to build and publish the site remotely.
 3. Build locally, upload the zipped html site as a GitHub release, publish using GitHub action.

 I prefer option 3.
 It allows me to build the site locally without checking it into version control.
 I wrote [this](https://github.com/Charl-AI/Charl-AI.github.io/blob/main/.github/workflows/static.yml) GitHub action to publish the site each time I upload a new version of the site to GitHub releases.

-## Conclusions
+## Conclusions <a name="8"></a>

+Building a website from scratch is way easier than I thought.
+This may not be the most fully-featured site, but I like it more than anything I'd have gotten from a hugo template.
+It feels like, by making it myself, I imbued a little of my own personality into it.
+I am genuinely proud of it.

+The experience has also affirmed my faith in the Unix philosophy -- why buy into a complicated framework when you can achieve your goals with simple scripts?